TheGameMecha/NPCBuilder/README.md

 * Each "body part" must be a separate object within your 3D modeling program
 * All the parts must be rigged to the same skeleton
 * Models *can* share a material, but do not have to
+* If you chose to use one material, you will want to select the "Use One Material" checkbox in the NPC Builder component
 * Model should be a \*.fbx file with skeleton data included

 ## Creating NPC Body Parts